 The building opened for use in July 1998, and at a formal dedication ceremony in February 1999 the President of the University, Fr Malloy, officially named the building the Marian Kennedy Fischer Hall in memory of Mr Fischer’s late mother.

-c - sometimes referred to as "the London Centre" - is now a most worthy flagship building representing the presence of the University Notre Dame in the UK and indeed in Europe as well.
+Fischer Hall is now a most worthy flagship building representing the presence of the University Notre Dame in the UK and indeed in Europe as well.